choishingwan/PRS-Tutorial/docs/index.md

 !!! note

     This tutorial is written for Linux and OS X operating systems.
-Windows users will need change commands accordingly.
+    Windows users will need to change some commands accordingly.

 !!! note
-    Throughout the tutorial, you might see some codes with tab on top:
+    Throughout the tutorial you will see tabs above some of the code:

     ```bash tab="A"
     echo "Tab A"